What is Online Facilitation Unconference?

 Online Facilitation Unconference (OFU) is a virtual event.

-Regarding individual session, which online meeting venues will be used is up to the session leads.
+Regarding individual sessions, which online meeting venues will be used is up to the session leads.
 In the past, people have used a wide variety of tools depending on topic, group size, where they are based etc. We’ve also had people make tools available for others (e.g., WebEx, Adobe Connect).

 Where can I get tickets?